becketalservices/beas-cnx-cloud/docs/AWS/chapter2.md

 To check that the storage class has been created run `kubectl get storageclass aws-efs`

-In case you named your storage class differently, update the settings.sh file.
+In case you named your storage class differently, update the installsettings.sh file.

 **RBAC rights**